 The Presentation of the Blessed Virgin Mary

 The Presentation of the Blessed Virgin Mary is a feast celebrated by both the Catholic and the Orthodox Churches.
-It is the celebration of a presumed event of which there is no strict historical record – namely, that Mary, as a child, was presented to God by her parents.
+It is the celebration of a presumed event of which there is no strict historical record—namely, that Mary, as a child, was presented to God by her parents.
 There is no mention of this event anywhere in the New Testament.

-But it appears, for instance, in an apocryphal work called the Infancy Narrative of James.
+But it does appear in an apocryphal work called the Infancy Narrative of James.
 According to this story, Mary’s parents, Joachim and Anne, who had been without children, received a heavenly message that they would bear a child.
 When a girl was born, the parents went in thanksgiving to the Temple in Jerusalem to consecrate her to God.
 The story then says that Mary remained in the Temple until she reached puberty and then she was entrusted to Joseph who was to be her guardian.

 Other versions of the story from works such as the Gospel of Pseudo-Matthew and the Gospel of the Nativity of Mary say that Mary was brought to the Temple about the age of 3 in fulfilment of a vow by her parents.
 And she was to remain there to be prepared for her future role as the Mother of God.